paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     Anaerolineaceae using the ancient MAGs assigned to the genus Flexilinea based on the protein sequences of the UniProt genes associated with the species *Flexilinea flocculi*

+6. `FUNC`: analyses related to functional repertoire

+  - `FUNC_pangenome_Climicola.Snakefile`: analyse the pan-genome of the 6 Chlorobium MAGs and the four published *Chlorobium limicola* genomes using Roary and identify clade specific genes

-6. `PUBL`: preparing the final figures and tables
+7. `PUBL`: preparing the final figures and tables

   - `PUBL_Figure1.Snakefile`: plot an overview map of all samples, the DNA molecule length and contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the